 Warning Signs During Gum Graft Recovery That Need Immediate Attention

-Most gum graft recovery proceeds without complications.
+Most gum graft surgery recovery proceeds without complications.
 But understanding the difference between normal healing and actual problems helps you respond appropriately when concerns arise.

 Common Gum Graft Recovery Mistakes That Compromise Results